didipostman/Friends/README.md

 Friends for Windows 11
 -------------------------------
-Install Last Windows 11 version on your PC you like and do not forget to updated when needed Install Vmware worksation on your Linux PC and install Windows 7
+Install Last Windows 11 version on your PC you like and do not forget to updated when needed Install Vmware worksation on your Windows 11 PC and install Windows 7

 XAMPP For Windows 7
 -----------------